 And with that, Night Foraging!

-Categories: Christopher Prepares The Holiday Feast, Events & Photographs, Food & Wine Pairing, Lytton, Lytton Springs, RIDGE Staff, Special Offerings, Varietals & Blends, Video, Viticultural Salmagundi, Wine & Food Pairing, Wine & Music, Wine & Spirituality, Wine & The Holidays, Zinfandel
+Categories: Christopher Prepares The Holiday Feast, Events, Food & Wine Pairing, Lytton, Lytton Springs, Offerings, RIDGE Staff, Varietals & Blends, Video, Viticultural Salmagundi, Wine & Food Pairing, Wine & Music, Wine & Spirituality, Wine & The Holidays, Zinfandel